Sigil-Ebook/Sigil/manual/searching.rst

 * Back-reference syntax is ``sed``-like, that is in the form of ``\#``, e.g. ``\1``, ``\2``, ``\3`` etc. (``\0`` is the whole matched string).

 * While zero-width positive and zero-width negative lookahead assertions (in the form of ``(?=pattern)`` and ``(?!pattern)``) are supported, Perl's look-behind assertions, "independent" subexpressions and conditional expressions are **not** supported.

+.. [#] And only in the :ref:`code-view`, not in the :ref:`book-view`.
+This limitation exists because of technical restrictions, and will be removed in time.

 .. [#] The current regex engine used is actually Qt's QRegExp.
 It will eventually be replaced with `PCRE <http://en.wikipedia.org/wiki/Perl_Compatible_Regular_Expressions>`_ because of the latter's advanced features and performance.